pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 Add "pdfcrowd-remove" or "pdfcrowd-hide" CSS class to the HTML elements you want to remove or hide.
 Another option is to remove them using custom Javascript code set in the "Custom Javascript" option.

+= How to print HTML form with user data? =

+Use Conversion Mode - Content.
+If the data is still missing, it is probably reset by some caching mechanism on your site.
+Try disabling the cache for the page or check Disable JavaScript option on the plugin General Options tab.

 = Can you help me? =

 Yes, Pdfcrowd support (support@pdfcrowd.com) is more than happy to help you with any issue you may have.